 Lots of glass and effective mirrors provide good visibility; you only see a little bit of the sharply slanted hood.
 Most drivers and passengers should find plenty of interior room.
 Getting in and out of the Sunfire coupe is easier than many other coupes.

 Sunfire’s relatively short deck lid conceals slightly more than 12 cubic feet of trunk space, easily accessed with a low lift-over height.

-Transmission choices include a 5-speed manual, a 3-speed automatic and a 4-speed automatic.
-Built by renowned German transmission manufacturer Getrag, the 5-speed manual gearbox features decent shift feel and a synchronized reverse gear for easier engagement.
+The five-speed manual transmission is built by renowned German transmission manufacturer Getrag and features decent shift feel and a synchronized reverse gear for easier engagement.
 A cable shift linkage aids shifting, while a reverse lockout mechanism makes for a good safety feature.
-The Getrag five-speed is standard on the coupe and sedan.
-The 4-speed automatic is available for all models and offers much better gearing than the base 3-speed automatic.

 Sunfire comes with disc brakes in front, drum brakes in the rear.
 An anti-lock braking system (ABS) is standard.
 The Sunfire’s brake components are designed to optimize wheel slip control, reduce noise, improve pedal feel and contribute to reduced weight.
 However, it is not as sophisticated as the braking systems found on more expensive cars, and overall braking performance is average.

 Pontiac’s Sunfire offers buyers sporty, expressive styling and performance in an affordably priced, American-built car.
 Its low entry price makes the Sunfire GT Coupe a good value in the competitive coupe market.
 The optional Ecotec engine is a better choice than the base engine.